camunda/blog.camunda.org/content/post/2020/02/camunda-optimize-30-alpha2-released.md

 # What's Next?

-We are getting closer to the next major release of Camunda Optimize which will be released beginning of April.
-Stay tuned.
+The next major release of Camunda Optimize is getting closer and will be released beginning of April.
+Stay tuned!

 A smooth update from Camunda Optimize 2.7 to Optimize 3.0 will be possible.
 Along with the release we will publish a dedicated update guide.